ARCLeeds/website-documents/perfreports.md

 For example, if you know that the only writing your program should do is produce a single small file and the I/O write percentage is much higher than expected, then there could be a problem here.
-This could be caused by a range of different problems though one likely cause in this case could be the file storage system you are using.
+This could be caused by a range of different problems, though one likely cause in this case could be the file storage system you are using.
 Depending on the results of the performance report you will be able to see what might be causing your problem in your own case.